 By the end of 2015, Misfit will have worked to train digital storytellers in rural villages on the ground in Kenya, Ethiopia, Tanzania, Malawi, Uganda, India, Senegal and Mozambique.

-Misfit produces two creative arts magazines, which are sold in retail shops in Germany, the United Kingdom, France, Switzerland, Holland, Hong Kong, Australia, Canada and all over the United States.
+Misfit produces two creative arts magazines, which are sold in retail shops in Germany, France, Switzerland, Holland, Hong Kong, Australia, Canada and all over the United States.